Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 - `path` is a type path.
 This could be an identifier on its own, or a sequence of identifiers seperated by `::` tokens.
   Like with identifiers, they don't need to exist within the code, they just need to fit the pattern.
 - `ty` short for "type".
 This could be a type or a type description.
-For example `(dyn Clone + Send)` is what's called a parenthesised type.
+For example `(dyn Clone + Send)` is what's called a parenthesised type, but it is a type nonetheless.
 - `item` is anything that could belong to a crate, such as functions, modules, static items, use statements, etc.
-- `vis` short for "visibility" describes the visibility of something else eg `pub`, `pub(crate)`, or `pub(super)`.
+- `vis` short for "visibility" describes the visibility of something else eg `pub`, `pub(crate)`, `pub(super)`, etc.
 - `lifetime` matches lifetimes such as `'a` or `'static`
 - `meta`, this is a weird one, it matches attributes.
-Could be useful if you want to construct a type and pass in attributes to apply to it.
+It could be useful if you want to construct a type and pass in attributes to apply to it.

 There's a lot here, and I've ignored the backwards compatible fragment specifiers (some specifiers have changed